Gothic-Modding-Community/gmc/docs/zengin/worlds/Classes/zCMaterial.md

     To prevent the texture from being distorted, you can cancel the creation of a MipMap.
 It is advisable to use for small objects.

 ### `detailObject` {: .sp-string}
-An option that allows you to complement the material with a different texture.
+An option that allows you to complement the material with an additional texture.

 ### `detailObjectScale` {: .sp-float}
-Tiling the overlay image selected in the [`detailObject`](#detailobject) property.
+Tiling of the overlay image selected in the [`detailObject`](#detailobject) property.

 !!!
 Warning
     This option is only available in Gothic II (Spacer2).